Tolash123/100daysofcode/Day39&40/README.md

     - NoofHours
     - NoofStudents
 assign values each time with different properties using set & get.
-  - create an function with the following properties:
+  - create a function with the following properties:
   - subject
   - CoordinatorName
   - NoofHours